Volume Rigidity of Simplicial Manifolds: Closing remarks and open problems

 It seems to be difficult to find families of $d$-uniform hypergraphs which are volume rigid in $\R^d$.
 One notable exception is the following recent strengthening of Theorem \ref{thm:complete} by Lew, Nevo, Peled, and Raz \cite[Theorem 2]{LNPR} to include complete $d$-uniform hypergraphs with at least $d+2$ vertices.

-\begin{theorem} $K_n^k$ is volume rigid in $\R^d$ when $2\leq k\leq d-1$ and $n\geq d+1$, and when $k=d$ and $n \geq d+2$. \end{theorem} {We became aware of \cite{LNPR} shortly before submitting this paper.
+\begin{theorem} $K_n^{k+1}$ is volume rigid in $\R^d$ if $1\leq k\leq d-2$ and $n\geq d+1$, or if $1 \leq k = d-1$ and $n \geq d+2$. \end{theorem} {We became aware of \cite{LNPR} shortly before submitting this paper.
 The proof techniques of Theorem \ref{thm:complete} and \cite[Theorem 2]{LNPR} are significantly different.
 Both results were obtained independently and contemporaneously. }

-Note that the $(d-1)$-skeleton hypergraph of a simplicial $(d-1)$-manifold may not have enough hyperedges to be volume rigid in $\R^d$.
+Note that the $k=d$ case of Theorem~\ref{thm:LNPR} does not extend to $(d-1)$-skeleton hypergraphs of simplicial $(d-1)$-manifolds since these hypergraphs may not have enough hyperedges to be volume rigid in $\R^d$.
 Consider, for example, the $2$-skeleton hypergraph of a simplicial 2-sphere in $\R^3$.